kevinslin/kevin-public/vault/me.faq.md

 It was because of the latter that we did not go with MIT or Apache Version 2.
 That being said, we did implement an End User License Agreement for all pull requests which lets us relicense when necessary.
 This gives us room to accommodate individuals and organizations that absolutely cannot work with the AGPLV3 license.

+### On communication as a remote team

+Almost everything we do at Dendron happens async and remote.
+This works because of the following practices:
+- instead of meetings, we run [asyncs](https://handbook.dendron.so/notes/9bacfb70-5777-4fc4-b069-f902f42762b9): this is a note we create inside of our knowledge base and then also copy a pointer to in a gdoc called "meet.daily" (this has all asyncs for the week - it is merged back into our knowledge base and cleared at the end of the week)
+- instead of standups, we ask everyone to keep a [daily journal](https://handbook.dendron.so/notes/f143773d-3f97-4dbd-8518-603fbb3b0288): this is a short note inside our knowledge base that goes over what people did the previous day, what they'll be working on, and any blockers they might encounter

+Asyncs and daily journals make up most of our remote workflow.
+We make sure that all essential information goes through these channels